Acute Ankle Sprain

 - Ointments applied to the skin may be helpful.

-- Pain relievers may be prescribed as necessary by your provider.
+- Pain relievers may be prescribed as necessary by your urgent care doctor.
 Do not take prescription pain medication for longer than 4 to 7 days.
 Use only as directed and only as much as you need.

 Heat and cold